Dragon Gate USA

-Dragon Gate USA (DGUSA) was an American professional wrestling promotion founded in 2009 as an international expansion of the Japanese promotion Dragon Gate.
+Dragon Gate USA (DGUSA) is an American professional wrestling promotion founded in 2009 as an international expansion of the Japanese promotion Dragon Gate.

 Gabe Sapolsky, former head booker of Ring of Honor, served as the promotion's Vice President.

 History

 Dragon Gate USA featured regular members of the Dragon Gate roster, along with notable American talent.
 All Dragon Gate titles and champions were recognized by Dragon Gate USA.

 In June 2009, it was announced that Dragon Gate USA had signed an agreement to film its shows for pay-per-view broadcast.
 In August 2009, it was announced that Dragon Gate USA had signed an agreement with The Fight Network to air DGUSA content on television.

 The first Open the Freedom Gate Champion was crowned following a tournament held at DGUSA Freedom Fight on November 28, 2009.
 This was the main title of Dragon Gate USA.

 On September 7, 2010, Dragon Gate USA announced a partnership with Go Fight Live and that their first live internet pay-per-view, Bushido: Way of the Warrior (later renamed Bushido: Code of the Warrior), would be taking place on October 29.